 Book Title: Canadian Settlement in Action: History and Future

 The OER textbook is an introduction to key issues in the settlement sector rather than a comprehensive exploration of this dynamic and multifaceted field.
 Maria MacMinn Varvos situates the history of settlement services in Canada, including a look at delivery models and perspectives.
+She also explores the relationship between literacy levels of women and its affect on their settlement.
 Alexandru Caldararu introduces and situates social justice and anti-oppressive practice in settlement worker practice.
+He also presents a detailed discussion on climate migration and its implications on settlement.
 Christina Hamer presents types of migration-related trauma and the mental health challenges many newcomers face before arriving in Canada.
 Rennais Gayle discusses the settlement experiences of older arriving immigrants, particularly focusing on family dynamics.
 In her chapter, Julie Clements provides an overview of how settlement workers can effectively navigate intercultural communication contexts.
+Lynn Sutankayo delves deeply into how related concepts in settlement act as a conduit towards further understanding of issues in gender, sexuality, and culture.
 While the textbook chapters can be read in the order presented, each chapter presents a unique issue and can also be enjoyed in non-sequential order.

 Canadian Settlement in Action: History and Future by NorQuest College is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.